 Developing a reward system which promotes ethical behaviours is another way to encourage and reinforce expectations.
 This could include ethics awards, or remuneration and promotion based on ethical behaviours.

 Assessing employees’ application of ethical values can encourage them to behave ethically, as well as monitor the effectiveness of the ethics programme to see where further training should be focused.
-HR professionals and senior leaders should agree on the extent to which ethics are core expectations of employees and any organisation’s representatives, and what consequences might arise if those ethics are not upheld.
+People professionals and senior leaders should agree on the extent to which ethics are core expectations of employees and any organisation’s representatives, and what consequences might arise if those ethics are not upheld.

 Useful contacts and further reading